 Now we have one final Altos chart with the 90-day statistics for Los Gatos Mountains 95033:

-Days on Market in this update are slow, but looking only a little slower than homes in the 95030 sector.
+Days on Market in this update are slow, looking a little slower than homes in the 95030 sector.
 This might look different if things were broken down by price point, however.

 Why do you get so much more home for your money in Los Gatos than in a similar place like Los Altos?
 Why are the Los Gatos Real Estate Market Trends milder than Palo Alto or nearby?